DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 ## Inject Scripts into Tested Pages

-TestCafe allows you to inject custom scripts into pages visited during the tests.
-You can add scripts that mock standard API or provide helper functions.
+TestCafe allows you to [inject custom scripts](../using-testcafe/common-concepts/inject-scripts-into-tested-pages.md) into pages visited during the tests.
+You can add scripts that mock browser API or provide helper functions.

-Use the `fixture.clientScripts` and `test.clientScripts` methods to add scripts to each page visited during a particular test or fixture.
+Use the `fixture.clientScripts` and `test.clientScripts` methods to add scripts to pages visited during a particular test or fixture.

 ```text
 fixture.clientScripts( script[, script2[, ...[, scriptN]]] )